krishanthisera/blog/src/content/blog/edge-functions.md

 #### Static Hosting Stack

-Let's delve into how we can associate our Lambda functions with CloudFront.
-For this segment, I'll be referencing the same repository I highlighted in the previous article.
+Let's discuss how we can associate our Lambda functions with CloudFront.
+For this segment, I'll be referencing the same repository as we see in the first article.
 You can find it [here](https://github.com/krishanthisera/aws-static-hosting).

 First we need to import our lambda at edge module.